Bryan Loren

-Bryan Loren Hudson (born May 5, 1966), also nicknamed The Wiz, is an American singer-songwriter and record producer.
+Bryan Loren Hudson (May 5, 1966 – January 28, 2026), also nicknamed The Wiz, was an American singer-songwriter and record producer.
 He produced and wrote The Simpsons 1990 single "Do the Bartman", and released the 1984 singles "Lollipop Luv" and "Do You Really Love Me?", which peaked at numbers 23 and 64 on the Hot R&B/Hip-Hop Songs chart—where the latter remained for 17 weeks.
-He has worked with artists including Michael Jackson, Whitney Houston, Sting, and Eric Benét.
+He also worked with artists including Michael Jackson, Whitney Houston, Sting, and Eric Benét.

 Early years

-Bryan Loren was born on Long Island, New York in 1966.
+Bryan Loren was born on Long Island, New York, on May 5, 1966.
 He moved to South Philadelphia at a young age.
-Loren became interested in music at age 5 and began playing drums and other instruments,.
+Loren became interested in music at age 5 and began playing drums and other instruments.
 He was eventually able to play all of the instruments used for recording a complete album.
 Loren said that he remembers being influenced by the South Philly music scene, recalling "TSOP", Philadelphia International and songwriting artists Stevie Wonder, Steely Dan and Herbie Hancock as specific inspiring examples.